rayzurbock/smartalarm/README.md

 1. Go to "My SmartApps" section and click on the "+ New SmartApp" button on the right.
-2. On the "New SmartApp" page, fill out mandatory "Name" and "Description" fields (it does not matter what you put there), then click the "Create" button at the bottom.
+2. On the "New SmartApp" page, fill out mandatory "Name" and "Description" fields (it does not matter what you put there).
+3. Make sure to enable OAuth in the application settings.
+4. Click the "Create" button at the bottom.
-3. When a new app template opens in the IDE, click on the "Browse SmartApps" drop-down list in the upper right corner and select "Browse Shared SmartApps".
+5. When a new app template opens in the IDE, click on the "Browse SmartApps" drop-down list in the upper right corner and select "Browse Shared SmartApps".
 A list of shared SmartApps will appear on the left side of the editor window.
-4. Scroll down to "Safety & Security" section and click on it.
+6. Scroll down to "Safety & Security" section and click on it.
-5. Select "Smart Alarm" app from the list and click the red "Overwrite" button in the bottom right corner.
+7. Select "Smart Alarm" app from the list and click the red "Overwrite" button in the bottom right corner.
-6. Click the blue "Save" button above the editor window.
+8. Click the blue "Save" button above the editor window.
-7. Click the "Publish" button next to it and select "For Me".
+9. Click the "Publish" button next to it and select "For Me".
 You have now self-published your SmartApp.
-8. Open SmartThings mobile app on iPhone or Android and go to the Dashboard.
+10. Open SmartThings mobile app on iPhone or Android and go to the Dashboard.
-9. Tap on the round "+" button and navigate to "My Apps" section by swiping the menu ribbon all the way to the left.
+11. Tap on the round "+" button and navigate to "My Apps" section by swiping the menu ribbon all the way to the left.
-10. "Smart Alarm" app should be available in the list of SmartApps that appears below the menu ribbon.
+12. "Smart Alarm" app should be available in the list of SmartApps that appears below the menu ribbon.
 Tap it and follow setup instructions.

 ### Revision History

+**Version 2.0.0.
+Released 2014-11-02**
+* Simplified zone management.
+Each sensor is now treated as a separate zone.
+The number of zones (sensors) is unlimited.
+* New 'Entrance' zone type.
+Entry delay now only affects Entrance zones.
+* Exit delay is eliminated.
+* Removed buttons (Arm, Disarm, Panic) from the control panel pending UI button implementation on Android platform.
+* Refactored arming/disarming logic to work around event unsubscribtion errors that started after SmartThings backend upgrade.

 **Version 1.2.1.
 Released 2014-09-22**
 * Fixed Issue #11 - Entry/Exit delays configuration changes are not applied.